For complete information about majoring, see the online catalog.

 All Biology majors take three core courses.
 These three core courses are:

 BIO 110: Biological Investigations - a 4-credit, hands-on, lab-based, introduction to scientific investigation through project-based studies of biological phenomena.
 Each section of Bio 110 reflects the biological interests and expertise of its professor.
-Descriptions of spring 2021 sections.
+Descriptions of sections.

 - BIO 201: Biological Core Concepts - Systems - a 4-credit, lecture and discussion-based introduction to core principles that underlie all of biology, illustrated through evidence-driven examples centered on integrative organismal biology and organisms’ interactions with the biotic and physical environment.